Duties and Responsibilities:

 1. Plans and directs implementation and administration of the Health Justice Project MLP and law school clinic;

-3. Prepares and communicates information to partners, doctors, students, and volunteers regarding legal and social resources;
+3. Prepares and communicates information to partners, doctors, law students, partners, students and volunteers regarding legal and social resources;

 4. Maintains frequent and professional communication with contacts at community health centers and other collaborating entities;